What are the largest uranium companies in the world? We run through the firms producing the most of this crucial material.

 1. Cameco (TSX:CCO,NYSE:CCJ)

-2017 production: 23.8 million pounds uranium
+2018 production: 9.2 million pounds uranium

-Cameco is at the top of the list of largest uranium producers.
+Cameco is at the top of this list of largest uranium companies.
 It accounts for approximately 16 percent of global uranium production, and has mines in three countries.
 In the US it owns the Smith Ranch-Highland operation in Wyoming’s Powder River Basin, as well as the Crow Butte operation in Nebraska.

 2. Rio Tinto (NYSE:RIO,ASX:RIO,LSE:RIO)